immcantation/dowser/docs/vignettes/Building-Time-Trees-Vignette.md

 <div class="admonition-announcement tip">
   <p class="admonition-title">Tip</p>
-  With two processors available, this step takes about 15 minutes to run, depending on your machine.
+  With two processors available, the next step takes about 15 minutes to run, depending on your machine.
   For a quick demonstration set smaller `mcmc_length` or `iterations`, but expect results to be unconverged.
       <br><br>